-- Lead: Assistant Manager Tank Farms Project - Action 1-2: Develop a streamlined approach to implementing the planned improvements for upgrading the DST primary tank ventilation systems to meet SS requirements. - Deliverable: A report describing the executable strategy, cost, and schedule for upgrading each DST primary tank ventilation system to meet SS requirements.
-This process will be documented and will include an evaluation of the approach described above, including the simplified back-up power system and architecture.
+- Lead: Assistant Manager Tank Farms Project - Action 1-2: Develop a streamlined approach to implementing the planned improvements for upgrading the DST primary tank ventilation systems to meet SS requirements.
+Alternatives to implementing the planned improvements on the DST primary tank ventilation systems may be proposed but these alternatives must include a form of SS ventilation systems (e.g., SS portable exhauster units) to address the flammable gas hazard. - Deliverable: A report describing the executable strategy, cost, and schedule for upgrading each DST primary tank ventilation system to meet SS requirements or for providing an alternate form of SS ventilation (e.g., SS portable exhauster units).
+This process will be documented and will include an evaluation of the approach described above, including the simplified back-up power system and architecture or an evaluation of the alternate approach.

-Expected Delivery Date: June 2014
+Expected Delivery Date: Completed October 2015